Who We Are

 Committed to Excellence

-AIDInc. is an international development research and consulting company founded in 2004, in the Caribbean by academic lecturers and specialist consultants, in close partnership with community actors and decision-makers.
-Our UK satellite unit was formed in 2008 with the focus on building strategic and funding partnerships between LAC operations, donors and global development organisations.
-Although we have recently restructured, AIDInc was initially formed to fill an urgent need for comprehensive policy and health/social research and skills-building in the Caribbean region and to operate as a programme management unit for mobilising regional and international research and consultant teams, in delivering hands-on technical assistance, national and regional surveys, rapid reviews to inform policy issues and debates and manage implementation short medium and longer term programmes and projects.
+AIDInc. is an international development research and consulting company founded in 2004 in London and the Caribbean by academic lecturers and specialist consultants, in close partnership with community actors and decision-makers.
+Our London satellite unit was formed in 2008 with a focus on building strategic and funding partnerships between operations, donors, and global development organizations.
+Although we have recently restructured, AIDInc was initially formed to fill a need for comprehensive policy and health/social research skills-building in the Americas and to operate as a program management unit for mobilizing regional and international research and consultant teams, in delivering NGO capacity-building, hands-on technical assistance, national and regional surveys, rapid reviews to inform policy issues and debates and manage implementation of short medium and longer-term programs and projects.

-We use our expertise in quantitative and qualitative techniques to identify, measure, monitor and evaluate problematic issues, system dynamics and outcomes across priority health and social development issues in the regions we target.
-We also develop and implement evidence-based policies, strategies and programmes solutions to alleviate identified issues and their impacts.
+We use our expertise in quantitative and qualitative techniques to identify, measure, monitor, and evaluate problematic issues, system dynamics, and outcomes across priority health and social development issues in the regions we target.
+We also develop and implement evidence-based policies, strategies, and program solutions to alleviate identified issues and their impacts.

 THE RESTRUCTURED AIDINC

 At AIDInc our mission is to reduce poverty and mitigate the impacts of social and health problems on our communities through innovative capacity building and public-private sector programming approaches.
 The organisation, after 10 years in operation, began to scale-down its operations towards the end of 2014 to reposition its business model and strategic approach, in response to a fast evolving international development landscape and market demands.
 Our decision to reposition was also fueled by the impending transition from the Millennium Development Goals (MDGs) towards the launch of the bold and transformative 2030 Agenda for Sustainable Development and the newly emerging SDGs.